influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 - Access any [InfluxDB community template](https://github.com/influxdata/community-templates#templates) directly in the Cloud user interface (UI).
 For more details, see how to [install and customize a template in the UI](/influxdb/cloud/influxdb-templates/cloud/).

-- Use the new [InfluxDB 2 Operational Monitoring community template](https://github.com/influxdata/community-templates/tree/master/influxdb2_operational_monitoring) to monitor InfluxDB 2.0.
+- Use the new [InfluxDB 2 Operational Monitoring community template](https://github.com/influxdata/community-templates/tree/master/influxdb2_operational_monitoring) to monitor InfluxDB OSS 2.0.

 ### Load Data updates